keeweb/keeweb-connect/docs/keeweb-connect-protocol.md

 However, KeeWeb Connect extension will work only with KeeWeb because it's relying on our additions.

+## Overall differences

+Extensions cannot save database ID safely.
+This means that KeeWeb will present a question every time an extension is trying to connect.

+This way you connect to KeeWeb instead of a particular database, and the user can choose what exactly to share when it comes to sharing credentials.

 ## List of modifications

 ### `ping`